Decentralized GNSS at Global Scale via Graph-Aware Diffusion Adaptation: Introduction

 High-precision Global Navigation Satellite Systems (GNSS) provide the foundational layer for applications ranging from autonomous transport to crustal deformation monitoring.
 To achieve centimeter-level precision—such as in precise point positioning (PPP) ~\cite{heroux1995gps,zumberge1997precise} and precise point positioning–real-time kinematic (PPP-RTK)~\cite{wabbena2005ppp} modes—user receivers rely on network-derived products, including precise satellite clocks, orbits, and atmospheric corrections.
 Historically, these products are estimated in a centralized manner: observations from global networks of continuously operating reference stations (CORS) are streamed to a single analysis center for joint processing \cite{teunissen2010ppp,laurichesse2009integer,collins2010undifferenced}.
 While effective at current scales, this centralized paradigm is approaching a critical threshold, strained by an exponential increase in data volume and network density.

-The rapid expansion of multi-constellation tracking and the imminent integration of Low Earth Orbit (LEO) augmented GNSS are creating a "big data" regime characterized by high observation densities and short update intervals~\cite{10139999,10542356}.
-The proposed LEO constellations alone comprise on the order of $60$k satellites in the next five years.
+The rapid expansion of multi-constellation tracking and the imminent integration of Low Earth Orbit (LEO) augmented GNSS are creating a big-data regime characterized by high observation densities and short update intervals~\cite{10139999,10542356}.
+Proposed LEO constellations alone are projected to comprise over $60$k satellites over the coming years, according to a U.S. Government Accountability Office technology report~\cite{gao2022largeconstellations}.
 Although only a subset of these LEO constellations is explicitly designed for navigation, an increasing number of non-dedicated systems are being actively explored by the GNSS community as signals of opportunity for positioning, thereby potentially enabling an unprecedented number of spaceborne transmitters to be leveraged for navigation~\cite{10140066}.
 In this context, centralized processing creates severe vulnerabilities, including prohibitive computational complexity, bandwidth saturation from raw data backhaul, and latency in product dissemination.
 Moreover, reliance on a monolithic analysis hub introduces a resilience bottleneck, where node failures or link congestion can compromise the entire service.
 To support the next generation of instantaneous, ubiquitous positioning, the computational burden must shift from the center to the edge.

 Decentralized architectures~\cite{sayed2014diffusion,4118472} offer a compelling response to these systemic vulnerabilities, as evidenced by the recent success of distributed systems in blockchain networks~\cite{wood2014ethereum}, large-scale training on neural models~\cite{mcmahan2017communication}, and robotic swarm intelligence~\cite{rubenstein2014programmable}.
 In these paradigms, computation and storage are moved away from a single monolithic server and distributed across many loosely coupled nodes, which exchange only compact, high-level information (e.g., gradients, model updates, or consensus variables) rather than raw data streams~\cite{4118472}.
 This shift enables systems that scale with the number of participants, improve robustness through redundancy, and adapt locally to heterogeneous conditions, while maintaining low end-to-end latency~\cite{mcmahan2017communication}.